The first sign of leprosy is often the development of a pale or pink-colored patch on the skin. The patch may be insensitive to temperature or pain.

 Is Vitiligo Treatable?Learn what medical treatments can help ease your vitiligo symptoms and speed up your recovery from vitiligo.

-Lepromatous Leprosy PictureLeprosy, or Hansen's disease, is a chronic multisystem disease that is caused by Mycobacterium leprae, an acid-fast bacillus.
+Lepromatous Leprosy PictureAn infectious disease of the skin, nervous system, and mucous membranes that is caused by the bacteria Mycobacterium leprae.
+Also known as Hansen's disease.
 See a picture of Lepromatous Leprosy and learn more about the health topic.

 LeprosyLeprosy (Hansen's disease) is a disfiguring disease caused by infection with Mycobacterium leprae bacteria.
 The disease is spread from person to person through nasal secretions or droplets.
 Symptoms and signs of leprosy include numbness, loss of temperature sensation, painless ulcers, eye damage, loss of digits, and facial disfigurement.
 Leprosy is treated with antibiotics and the dosage and length of time of administration depends upon which form of leprosy the patient has.